felipenmartins/Robotics-Simulation-Labs/Lab7/README.md

 import serial
 try:
     # Change the port parameter according to your system
-    ser =  serial.Serial(port='COM13', baudrate=115200, timeout=5)
+    ser =  serial.Serial(port='COM5', baudrate=115200, timeout=5)
 except:
     pass
 ```

 The parameters `port` and `baudrate` above must match the ones used by your ESP32.
-In my case, the ESP32 board is connected to comm port `COM13` and communicates at a baud rate of 115200 bps.
+In my case, the ESP32 board is connected to comm port `COM5` and communicates at 115200 bps.
 The communication speed can be adjusted in code, although only a few [predefined values](https://lucidar.me/en/serialib/most-used-baud-rates-table/) are allowed.
 But the comm port is defined by your operating system.
 Refer to [this documentation page](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/establish-serial-connection.html#check-port-on-windows) for instructions on how to find out the comm port your ESP32 is using.

 Naturally, both the ESP32 and Webots need to "speak the same language" to be able to exchange information.
 This means that the code in both of them needs to transmit messages that the other knows the meaning of.
 We chose to implement communication by sending and receiving a string of characters.
 In the case of sensor data to be sent to the ESP32, we decided to send binary values to indicate when each sensor detects the line or not.
-A `message` is constructed with a sequence of ones and zeros, according to the value measured by each of the line sensors.
+A `message` is constructed with a sequence of ones and zeros, according to the value measured by each of the line sensors (0 = line detected; 1 = line not detected).
 Finally, a line feed character `\n` is added at the end, the message is encoded in 'UTF-8' format, and transmitted using the `write` method.
 This process is illustrated below:

 ```
 message = ''